The Origin, Evolution and Functions of the Human Mind

 - The rise of a variety of differentiated emotions – emotions coming in many flavors – including hunger, desire, love, joy, pride, sadness, aversion, loneliness, despair, and many more

-- The “ethical” emotions as foundation of ethical “values”, often appearing at the base of religious doctrine, for individuals and society – in family life, business, politics, and more – and the phenomena of counter-ethics.
+- The “ethical” emotions as foundation of ethical “values”, often appearing at the base of religious doctrine, there prescribed for individuals and society – in family life, business, politics, and more – and the phenomena of counter-ethics.

 .